villekf/OMEGA-doc/docs/source/corrections.rst

 .. note::

 	The units in OMEGA are in millimeters!
+Make sure the attenuation image is scaled to mm.
 This feature works the same whether you use the built-in algorithms or compute custom algorithms with the projector operators.

 Normalization correction
 ------------------------

 This is PET and SPECT only feature and enabled with ``options.normalization_correction``.
+Normalization correction corrects for variations between different detector elements.
 There are two options, either you can input precomputed normalization correction sinogram/projections or then you can use a specific normalization measurement and compute the normalization coefficients with OMEGA (PET only!).

 If you use normalization data NOT computed by OMEGA, you need to set ``options.use_user_normalization`` to true.
 To insert the normalization coefficient data, either input the data into ``options.normalization`` or select it when running the code and getting the prompt for the data.
 The normalization data has to be either nrm-file (Inveon normalization) or mat-file (has to be the only variable, or at least the first variable) when using the prompt.
 Normalization data computed with OMEGA are saved